JuliaSparse/Pardiso.jl/README.md

 ## Basic Usage

-This section will explain how to use solve equations using `Pardiso.jl` with the default settings of the library.
+This section will explain how solve equations using `Pardiso.jl` with the default settings of the library.
 For more advanced usage there is a section further down.

 ### Setting the matrix type